sitegeist/Sitegeist.Excalibur/README.md

 So, if you're going to write frontend tests, we strongly encourage you to just install jest alongside Sitegeist.Excalibur and let it do it's magic :)

 Sitgeist.Excalibur does provide a little help though.
-If you are using jest to test your frontend and Sitegeist.Monocle to develop it withing a living styleguide environment, then you can use Sitegeist.Excalibur's jest helpers to render components individually.
+If you are using jest to test your frontend and Sitegeist.Monocle to develop it within a living styleguide environment, then you can use Sitegeist.Excalibur's jest helpers to render components individually.